Coronavirus Death Toll Will Be ‘Much, Much Lower’ Than Projected, CDC Director Says

-Dr. Robert Redfield, the Director of the Centers for Disease Control (CDC), appeared on AM 1030 KVOI Radio on Monday and predicted that the death toll from the coronavirus in the United States will be significantly lower than projected due to social distancing measures employed by Americans.
+Dr. Robert Redfield, the Director of the Centers for Disease Control (CDC), appeared on AM 1030 KVOI Radio on Monday.
+During the interview, he predicted the death toll from the coronavirus in the United States would be significantly lower than projected due to social distancing measures employed by Americans.

-As reported by Breitbart, Redfield noted that there are a lot of things still not known about COVID-19 and emphasized the use of models, which he should be used to determine how to invest resources into particular interventions properly.
+As reported by Breitbart, Redfield noted there are a lot of things still not known about COVID-19 and emphasized the use of models, which should be used to determine how to invest resources into particular interventions properly.

 “It’s a way of beta testing how you’re going to respond and what it does to the different models.
 And models should never be used to assume that we have a number.”

-Redfield pointed to the “staggering” predictions of 200,000 to 2 million deaths before the fall, which he says were created under the assumption that 50 percent of Americans social distance.
-Despite the stark predictions, Redfield claims that they are effective in getting the attention of the American public and pushing them to engage with social distancing.
+Redfield pointed to the “staggering” predictions of 200,000 to 2 million deaths before the fall, which he says were created under the assumption that 50 percent of Americans would social distance.
+Despite the stark predictions, Redfield claims they are effective in getting the attention of the American public and pushing them to engage in social distancing.

-According to Redfield, a “large majority” of Americans are social distancing, which he believes will pave the way for far fewer deaths from COVID-19 than models have predicted thus far.
+According to Redfield, a “large majority” of Americans are following the CDC guidelines, which he believes will pave the way for far fewer deaths from COVID-19 than the models have predicted thus far.

 “And I think that’s the direct consequence of why you’re seeing the numbers are going to be much, much, much lower than would have been predicted by the models.”